kubernetes/community/contributors/design-proposals/local-storage-overview.md

     ```

 3. Alice’s pod “foo” is Guaranteed a total of “21.5Gi” of local storage.
 The container “fooc” in her pod cannot consume more than 1Gi for writable layer and 500Mi for logs, and “myEmptyDir” volume cannot consume more than 20Gi.
-4. `storage.kubernetes.io/scratch` resource is meant for logs. `storage.kubernetes.io/overlay` is meant for writable layer.
+4. For the pod resources, `storage.kubernetes.io/logs` resource is meant for logs. `storage.kubernetes.io/overlay` is meant for writable layer.
+5. `storage.kubernetes.io/logs` is satisfied by `storage.kubernetes.io/scratch`.
-5. `storage.kubernetes.io/overlay` resource can be satisfied by `storage.kubernetes.io/overlay` if exposed by nodes or by `storage.kubernetes.io/scratch` otherwise.
+6. `storage.kubernetes.io/overlay` resource can be satisfied by `storage.kubernetes.io/overlay` if exposed by nodes or by `storage.kubernetes.io/scratch` otherwise.
 The scheduler follows this policy to find an appropriate node which can satisfy the storage resource requirements of the pod.
+7. EmptyDir.size is both a request and limit that is satisfied by `storage.kubernetes.io/scratch`.
-5. Kubelet will rotate logs to keep scratch space usage of “fooc” under 500Mi
+8. Kubelet will rotate logs to keep scratch space usage of “fooc” under 500Mi
-6. Kubelet will track the usage of pods across logs and overlay filesystem and restart the container if it's total usage exceeds it's storage limits.
+9. Kubelet will track the usage of pods across logs and overlay filesystem and restart the container if it's total usage exceeds it's storage limits.
 If usage on `EmptyDir` volume exceeds its `limit`, then the pod will be evicted by the kubelet.
 By performing soft limiting, users will be able to easily identify pods that run out of storage.
-7. Health is monitored by an external entity like the “Node Problem Detector” which is expected to place appropriate taints.
+10. Health is monitored by an external entity like the “Node Problem Detector” which is expected to place appropriate taints.
-8. If a primary partition becomes unhealthy, the node is tainted and all pods running in it will be evicted by default, unless they tolerate that taint.
+11. If a primary partition becomes unhealthy, the node is tainted and all pods running in it will be evicted by default, unless they tolerate that taint.
 Kubelet’s behavior on a node with unhealthy primary partition is undefined.
 Cluster administrators are expected to fix unhealthy primary partitions on nodes.

 ### Bob runs batch workloads and is unsure of “storage” requirements